C0PEP0D/C0PEP0D.github.io/publications.md

 5. M. Geiger, C. Eloy, M. Wyart (2021) How memory architecture affects learning in a simple POMDP: the two-hypothesis testing problem, <a href="https://arxiv.org/abs/2106.08849">arXiv:2106.08849</a>

+6. A. Loisy, R. A. Heinonen (2023) Deep reinforcement learning for the olfactory search POMDP: a quantitative benchmark, <a href="https://arxiv.org/abs/2302.00706">arXiv:2302.00706</a>

 # Open-source codes